Tobias Read: Career

+State Representative

-Read served in the Oregon State Legislature from 2007 to 2016 as the Representative from the 27th district.
-As a legislator, Read was a strong advocate for fully funding Oregon's full-day kindergarten; supported state investments in green tech jobs and research through Oregon Inc and other initiatives; worked to stabilize state funding and enhance the state's Rainy Day funds; and sponsored legislation to redirect unclaimed funds from class action lawsuits to legal assistance for low income Oregonians; rather than back to the original corporate wrongdoers.
+Read served in the Oregon State Legislature from 2007 to 2016 as the representative from the 27th district.
+As a legislator, Read was a strong advocate for fully funding Oregon's full-day kindergarten; supported state investments in green tech jobs and research through Oregon InC and other initiatives; worked to stabilize state funding and enhance the state's Rainy Day funds; and sponsored legislation to redirect unclaimed funds from class action lawsuits to legal assistance for low income Oregonians; rather than back to the original corporate wrongdoers.
 Throughout his legislative career, he sought to expand savings in Oregon's college savings program, and sponsored legislation to create additional options for retirement savings for Oregonians.

 During his time in the Oregon House, Read served as House Majority Whip, and in 2015 he was elected Speaker Pro Tempore.
 He served as chair of the House Committee on Transportation and Economic Development and the House Committee on Higher Education, Innovation, and Workforce Development.
 He also served on the House Revenue Committee and the Joint Committee on Ways and Means, the committee of the Legislature primarily responsible for writing the state budget.

 State Treasurer

 In 2016, Read ran for Oregon State Treasurer, to succeed Ted Wheeler, who was barred by term limits from running again in 2016.
-He was unopposed in the primary and won the general election by a plurality in November 2016, defeating Republican Jeff Gudman and became the State Treasurer in January 2017.
-Since the 2019 death Secretary of State Dennis Richardson, Read has been first in the line of succession for the office of Governor.
+He was unopposed in the primary and won the general election by a plurality in November 2016, defeating Republican Jeff Gudman, and became the state treasurer in January 2017.

+Following the 2019 death Secretary of State Dennis Richardson, Read was first in the line of succession for the office of Governor until the 2020 election of Shemia Fagan.
 As Oregon does not have a lieutenant governor position, the Secretary of State is normally the first to succeed the governor in the event of a vacancy.
-However, as Richardson's successor Bev Clarno is an appointee, she is ineligible to become Governor, making Read first in the line of succession.
+However, as Richardson's successor Bev Clarno was an appointee, she was ineligible to become governor, making Read first in the line of succession.

+Read ran for and won re-election as State Treasurer in 2020, facing Republican Jeff Gudman again in a rematch.
+This time, Read secured a decisive win, beating Gudman 51 to 41%.
+Later, Read again became first in the gubernatorial line of succession after Secretary of State Fagan resigned on May 8, 2023.
+He remained first in the line of succession when Governor Kotek appointed Secretary LaVonne Griffin-Valade.